 1. Absolute numbers

 Although Google is increasingly aware of how vital a link is (and what the authority is that link gives), you have not saved 3 to 4 good links.
-To create enough authority, it is important that you be suddenly found.
+To create enough authority, you must be suddenly found.
 So pay attention not only to high quality but also to the quantity.

 Many different links entail different types of anchoring texts (or more later), which give Google sufficient context to determine who you are and what you do.
 The best of the one of the one of the one of the one of the one of the one.
 Of course, you have to come to the quality of the incoming links, but it is equally important to let you come.